-Our district is currently using the Macmillan McGraw Hill Reading and Language Arts series, a literature-based basal program to teach reading in kindergarten through grade 6.
+Our district is currently using the Macmillan McGraw Hill Reading and Language Arts series, aliterature-based basal program to teach reading in kindergarten through grade 6.
 Included in this program are components for guided reading, read aloud, shared reading, leveled reading and independent reading.
-To enhance this curriculum, our district has an elementary library with a wide variety of fiction and nonfiction reading materials, covering a wide range of reading levels.
+To enhance this curriculum, our district has an elementary library with a variety of fiction and nonfiction reading materials, covering a wide range of reading levels.
 Each classroom also has their own reading center where students can enjoy books and other resources selected by their classroom teacher.
-All K-3 students receive classroom reading instruction for a minimum of 90 minutes each day.
-The elementary uses a Balanced Literacy model that ensures whole group, small group, and independent instruction.
+All K-3 students receive classroom reading instruction for a minimum of 85 minutes each day.
 Relevant technology engages students in meaningful learning activities.
-A variety of technologies including Viewsonic boards, SMARTboards, iPads, Nook e-Readers, computers, listening stations, etc. have been integrated into the curriculum and instruction to meet the needs of the district's diverse learners.
-The district also uses Accelerated Reader (AR), which is a computerized program that tests basic reading comprehension.
+A variety of technologies including SMARTboards, iPads, Nook e-Readers, computers, listening stations, etc. have been integrated into the curriculum and instruction to meet the needs of the district's diverse learners.
+The district also usesAccelerated Reader (AR), which is a computerized program that tests basic reading comprehension.
 Students select books from their reading level, read independently or with a buddy and take an independent comprehension test on the computer.
 Each book is worth a certain number of points based on its length and reading level.
-Our district also utilizes the online reading programs Boardworks, Lexia, IXL, Study Island, Reading Eggs, MyOn, Epic, and Moby Max which assess students in all state reading standards, strands, and strategies.
+Our district also utilizes the online reading program Study Island which assesses students in all state reading standards, strands, and strategies.

-All students in grades K-3 are given the AIMSweb, STAR (2nd and 3rd grade only), and NWEA screening/benchmarking assessments three times throughout the course of the year in fall, winter, and spring.
-Using this data, at-risk students are identified and referred for interventions.
+All students in grades K-3 are given the AIMS webscreening/benchmarking assessment three times throughout the course of the year in fall, winter, and spring.
+Using this data, along with data from Measures of Academic Progress (MAP), struggling and at-risk students are identified and referred for interventions.
 Specific interventions are based on further assessments, and the interventions are implemented through the collaborative efforts of the classroom teacher and other specialists.
-Each student's progress is monitored regularly during a daily 25-minute intervention period (RIP) and if the intervention selected is not working, another intervention is selected and implemented.
-Students not responding to these interventions are referred to after-school tutoring, Minnesota Reading Corps, Reading Mastery small groups, and/or special education services.
+Each student's progress is monitored regularly during a daily 25-minute intervention period and if the intervention selected is not working, another intervention is selected and implemented.
+Students not responding to these interventions are referred to after-school tutoring, Reading Mastery small groups, Minnesota Reading Corps, and/or special education services.
 Parents are kept informed of their child's progress at every step of the process.

-The goal of the Springfield district is to ensure that all learners successfully achieve the Minnesota K-12 Academic Standards in English Language Arts (2010) for their grade level.
-The standards are aligned with the district's curriculum map and "essentials or power standards" are in place to ensure that the standards are taught within the time available.
+The goal of the Springfielddistrict is toensure that all learners successfully achieve the Minnesota K-12 Academic Standards in English Language Arts (2010) for their grade level.
+The standards are aligned with the district's curriculum and a map of "essentials or power standards" is in place to ensure that the standards are taught within the time available.
 This outline of curriculum and essential learning outcomes can be accessed under the curriculum tab of the elementary school website.

 Specific information is included in the K-3 Literacy Plan that follows this summary.
-For those who are interested in learning more about Springfield's literacy program, please contact: Elementary Principal Jeffrey Kuehn at 507-723-4286 (phone) or jeff.kuehn@springfield.mntm.org (email).
+For those who are interested in learning more about Springfield's literacy program, please contact: Elementary Principal Jeffrey Kuehn at 507-723-4286 (phone) or jeff.kuehn@springfield.mntm.org(email).